dhwang/gi/README.md

-# gi
-General Interface
+# General Interface Open source project

-This is a Github branch of source hosted on http://generalinterface.org/project
+This is a Github branch of source hosted on http://www.generalinterface.org/fisheye/browse/GI/trunk/gi